Gianluca Gaetano: Loans to Cremonese

+Loans to Cagliari

+On 1 February 2024, Gaetano moved to Cagliari on loan until the end of the season.

+On 30 August 2024, the loan was renewed to Cagliari with the obligation to buy set at 6 million euros, upon the occurrence of certain sporting conditions.
+Gaetano has signed a contract with Cagliari Calcio till June 2029 that will be in effect if the conditions are fulfilled.

 International career

 Gaetano is a youth international for Italy he has represented Italy at almost every youth level, and most recently represented the Italy U19s in a pair of friendlies in October 2018.